glue-viz/glue/doc/getting_started/index.rst

 Notice that this highlights the relevant pixels in the image, adds a new subset (which we've named ``west arm``) to the data manager, and adds a new visualization layer (also labeled ``west arm (w5)``) in the visualization dashboard.

-We can redefine this subset by dragging a new rectangle in the image.
+We can redefine this subset by dragging a new rectangle in the image, or we can also move around the current subset by pressing the 'control' key and clicking on the subset then dragging it.
 Alternately, we could define a second subset by clicking the ``New Subset`` button (next to the folder button).

 .. _multi_selection_note:
 .. note:: When multiple subsets are defined, only the highlighted entries in the data manager are affected when drawing new subsets.
 If no subsets are highlighted, then a new subset is created.

 You can edit the properties of a visualization layer (color, name, etc.) By double-clicking on the entry in the visualization dashboard.